khripunovpp/lasagna/cookie-policy.md

 ## 6. Third-Party Services

-Lasanha uses the following third-party services that may set cookies or similar identifiers:
+Lasagna uses the following third-party services that may set cookies or similar identifiers:

 - **Google Analytics 4** — anonymous usage statistics.
 - **Sentry** — app crash and error tracking.
 - **[Future] CDN / Image Hosting Provider** — for media delivery (when enabled).

-These services operate under their own privacy and cookie policies, which we link to from our [Privacy Policy](#).
+These services operate under their own privacy and cookie policies, which we link to from our [Privacy Policy](https://github.com/khripunovpp/lasagna/blob/master/privacy-policy.md).

 ---